dmonlineuk/dmonlineuk.github.io/index.md

 ## Who am I?

-I am a technology enthusiast.
-I also happen to work in the industry, somewhat.
-I enjoy music, amateur coding, data analysis and gaming.
-I work as a Data Engineer in the healthcare industry.
+My background is rooted in a long‑standing curiosity about how technology works.
+Today, I apply that interest professionally as a Data Engineer in the healthcare sector.
+Outside of work, I continue to explore technology through hobby projects, data experiments, and a general interest in computing and digital culture.

 Technologies I work with include:

-- T-SQL
+- **T‑SQL** — core data manipulation and optimisation
-- Python
+- **Python** — scripting, automation, and data processing
-- Azure
+- **Azure** — cloud services and infrastructure
-- Kubernetes
+- **Kubernetes** — container orchestration and deployment
-- Docker
+- **Docker** — containerisation for development and testing

-## My equipment
+## My Equipment

-Most are self-built and 'frankensteined' machines:
+Most of my hardware consists of self‑built or repurposed machines, assembled gradually over time to suit specific roles:

-- UNRAID NAS and Virtual Machine host
+- **UNRAID** NAS and virtual machine host
-- Self Built Gaming PC
+- **Self‑built gaming PC**
-- Mini PC as router
+- **Mini PC as router**
-- Mini PC used to remote onto virtual machines
+- **Mini PC for remote access**
-- Asus Gaming Laptop
+- **Asus gaming laptop**
-- Surface 4, re-purposed as a dev machine
+- **Surface 4 repurposed for development**
-- Old laptop re-purposed as a syslog receiver
+- **Old laptop as syslog receiver**
-- Asus ROG Ally (running SteamOS)
+- **Asus ROG Ally running SteamOS**
-- Steam Deck
+- **Steam Deck**
-- Pi 500+ for retro gamiing
+- **Raspberry Pi 500+ for retro gaming**

-Plus others
+Plus a number of other small devices and experimental setups.

 ## Blogging (blog.dmonline.uk)

-I am picking up new skills and learning tricks, and as I go, I'd like to share my experiences.
-Feel free to join me on the ride.
-If you want to view my public repositores, they can be found here: git.dmonline.uk
+I use my blog to document the skills I am developing, the problems I encounter, and the solutions I discover along the way.
+My aim is to provide clear, practical notes that may be useful to others working with similar technologies.
+If you would like to explore my public repositories, they are available at: **git.dmonline.uk**